lukemcdougalttu/VRProject1/README.md

 # Virus

 I made a virus looking object in blender made it red to look like a covid cell.
 I placed it on common area I am at in my room.

+# Conculsion

+In conclusion, I think this was a great first project for virtual reality.
+I felt that I learned the basics of Aframe and I feel confident in my ability to code in AFrame.
+I would to make a new project in future.